Welcome to babka heaven. This pumpkin babka is moist and mellow and filled with a jammy gingersnap filling making this an excellent Fall Babka.

 - Twist either end one or two times, and pinch the ends together.

-- Press the twists together from either end to compact them and gently fit the dough intob a 9"x5" loaf pan.
+- Press the twists together from either end to compact them and gently fit the dough into a 5x 9" loaf pan.

 - Preheat the oven to 350F.

-- Run a knife around the inside of the loaf pans to loosen any stuck-on streusel and turn out the loaves to cool to no warmer than 140F before slicing.
+- Run a knife around the inside of the loaf pans to loosen any stuck bits, and turn out the loaves to cool completely.
+You may brush on a second layer of syrup if you like.

 To Make the Filling